topo-gps/ios-manual/en/settings/device_settings.rst

 - *Location*.
 If you set this to 'While using', Topo GPS can show your position on the map, record your route and find waypoints and routes near your location.

 - *Photos*.
 If you set this to 'Selected photos', you can decide which photos Topo GPS can import.
-Also if you set this to 'Selected photos', Topo GPS can save the photos made with the :ref:`camera <sec-camera>` in your photo library.
+If you set this to 'Selected photos', Topo GPS can also save the photos made with the :ref:`camera <sec-camera>` in your photo library.

 - *Camera*.
 If you enable the camera, you can make :ref:`photos <sec-camera>` and :ref:`scan coordinates <sec-scanning-coordinates>`.